-Alternatively, click the Edit button to open the Color Picker dialog, shown in Figure 25.
+Alternatively, click the Pick button to open the Pick a Color dialog, shown in Figure 25.
 Here you can select a color from the window on the left, or you can enter values on the right using your choice of RGB, CMYK, or HSB (Hue, Saturation and Brightness) values.